 The dusting of flour serves as a slight thickening agent to the piccata sauce, so don't freak out if it falls off your veal and into the pan

-Use a little more canola or vegetable oil than butter.
+Use a little more canola, vegetable or olive oil than butter.
 Butter burns more easily than oil.

 If you're making several pieces of veal, you may want to change the oil and butter in between batches.